plymouthvan/WP-Media-Categorizer/README.md

 # Media Categorizer

-A utility script for programmatically assigning custom taxonomy terms to WordPress media library items (attachments), based on filename keyword matches.
+A Python utility for programmatically assigning custom taxonomy terms to WordPress media library items (attachments), based on filename keyword matches.

 This tool is designed for use in local or staging environments where automated taxonomy tagging can save time and enforce consistency.